vinceskahan/v5wiki/Cleaning-up-old-'bad'-data.md

     wee_config_database weewx.conf --drop-daily

+The summaries will be rebuilt the next time weewx starts.
+As this can take a long time, you may want to do this explicitly:

+    wee_config_database weewx.conf --backfill-daily

 Finally, to avoid a problem in the future, be sure to set a range of acceptable values for service `StdQC`.
 See the section [StdQC](http://weewx.com/docs/usersguide.htm#StdQC) in the User's Guide for details on how to do this.